una-ui/una-ui/docs/content/3.components/pagination.md

 | `pagination-ellipsis`   | `{variant}-{color}` | `gray`          | The color of the ellipsis.        |

 ::alert{type="info"}
-Some of `NPagination subcomponents` are wrapped around the [NButton](button) component.
+Some `NPagination` subcomponents are wrapped around the [NButton](button) component.
 This means that all the props and slots of `NButton` are available.
 Please refer to the [Props](#props) section for more information.

 ::
 :::CodeGroup